 *Keep in mind, there are other reasons a child may be off-task that are out of your control.
 A student may come to school hungry or tired, or other basic needs of a student may not be met.
 You may need to seek help from support staff (counselor, admin., etc.) for these students.

-First, decide on a system for your centers.
+First, decide on a system for your reading centers.

 We recommend a Must Do May Do System where students follow a list of Must Do and then May Do activities.
-This allows students to move through predetermined activities at their own pace while the teacher teaches guided reading lessons to small groups.
+This system helps move through predetermined activities to engage students at their own pace while the teacher teaches guided reading lessons to small groups.
 When the teacher calls the next group, all other students continue to work on their list of activities.

 Read more about Must Do May Do Centers in the following blog post: Must Do May Do: An Alternative to Rotating Reading Centers

-Second, know exactly what you want them to do and how you want them to do it.
+Second, know exactly what you want your engaged learners to do and how you want them to do it.

-Once you have a clear picture in your mind as to what your centers or your MDMD should look like in your classroom, then you can make those expectations clear to them.
+Once you have a clear picture in your mind as to what your guided reading centers or your MDMD should look like in your classroom, then you can make those expectations clear to them.
+Now you can really implement these student engagement strategies without hesitation.

 TIP: At first, keep your MDMD activities targeted to their needs and very simple so they are just focused on the routine procedure, not necessarily a challenging task.

-Third, make sure your students know exactly how and what to do at each center.
+Third, make sure your students know exactly what you expect to have at each center.

 Be sure to tell them what to do, model how to do it, and praise them repeatedly when they are doing it right.